santanam23/Regex-Email/Develop/regex-email.md

 ### Grouping and Capturing
 Grouping basically just groups up a sequence of regulatory expression tokens into one unit.
 For example (a-z) is used three times in the code above.
 ### Bracket Expressions
+Bracket expressions indicate a ret of characters match "[]".
+We have three sets of bracket expressions in the code snippet.
+First: [a-z0-9_\.-] which are any letters and numbers that match a-z, 0-9, or literal character "."
+Second: [\da-z\.-] which are any letters and numbers that match a-z, \d (0-9), or literal character "."
+Third: [a-z\.] which are any letters that match a-z followed by a literal character "."

 ### Greedy and Lazy Match
+Only greedy qualifier in code: "{2,6}"

 ### Boundaries
 Boundaries are places between characters.
 For example: "\b" (a word boundary) or "\B" (non-word boundary).
 We do not have word boundaries in the snippet